jaqobb/dependency-injector/readme.md

 ## DependencyInjector
 A simple and easy to use Java library that allows you to inject dependencies without increasing final jar file size.

+##### This project will no longer receive any updates as of 9/5/2019 due to the fact that everything I wanted to add is already here and this project does not really need anything more.

 ### Add to project
 Gradle
 ```groovy